 What is Pupil Premium?

 The Pupil Premium was introduced in 2011 and is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as ‘Ever 6 FSM’).
-Schools also receive funding for children who have been looked after continuously for more than six months, and children of service
+Schools also receive funding for children who have been looked after continuously for more than six months, and children of service personnel.

 Since the introduction of free lunchtime meals for all Key Stage 1 pupils, numbers of parents actually registering as eligible for Free School Meals have dropped away.
 This means school may be missing out on linked funding that could enrich the lives of our children further.